awsdocs/aws-codeartifact-user-guide/doc_source/tokens-authentication.md

 aws codeartifact get-authorization-token --domain my-domain --domain-owner domain-owner-id --query authorizationToken --output text
 ```

-You can change how long a token is valid using the `--durationSeconds` argument\.
+You can change how long a token is valid using the `--duration-seconds` argument\.
 The minimum value is 900 and the maximum value is 43200\.
 The following example creates a token that will last for 1 hour \(3600 seconds\)\.

 ```
-aws codeartifact get-authorization-token --domain my-domain --domain-owner domain-owner-id --query authorizationToken --output text --durationSeconds 3600
+aws codeartifact get-authorization-token --domain my-domain --domain-owner domain-owner-id --query authorizationToken --output text --duration-seconds 3600
 ```

 If calling `get-authorization-token` while assuming a role the token lifetime is independent of the maximum session duration of the role\.
-You can configure the token to expire when the assumed role's session duration expires by setting `--durationSeconds` to 0\.
+You can configure the token to expire when the assumed role's session duration expires by setting `--duration-seconds` to 0\.

 ```
-aws codeartifact get-authorization-token --domain my-domain --domain-owner domain-owner-id --query authorizationToken --output text --durationSeconds 0
+aws codeartifact get-authorization-token --domain my-domain --domain-owner domain-owner-id --query authorizationToken --output text --duration-seconds 0
 ```

 See the following documentation for more information: